cyberchitta/llm-context.py/.llm-code-context/custom-prompt.md

 c. the full text of many (perhaps even most) source files in the repo.

 1. When I ask questions or share code snippets, unless stated otherwise, please assume they are directly related to this project.
-2. If you need to see the content of specific files from this project, provide a list (within blockquotes) of the root-relative paths of these files, one per line, but prefixed with the basename of the root folder.
-For example, for a project root folder named `llm-code-context.py`, you might want the following files:
+2. If you need to see the content of specific files from this project, provide a list of the root-relative paths of these files within a markdown fenced code block (enclosed by triple backticks ```), with one file per line, prefixed with the basename of the root folder.
+For example:
    ```
    /llm-code-context.py/pyproject.toml
    /llm-code-context.py/src/templates/full-context.j2